 CERTIFICATES

-Subject to clause 2.13.5, where a GDB is required to publicly disclose any information under clauses 2.6.1, 2.6.3, 2.6.6 and 2.7.2, and subclause 2.13.9(1)(b), the GDB must at that time publicly disclose a certificate in the form set out in Schedule 17 in respect of that information, duly signed by 2 directors of the GDB.
+Where a GDB is required to publicly disclose any information under clauses 2.6.1, 2.6.3, 2.6.6 and 2.7.2, the GDB must at that time publicly disclose a certificate in the form set out in Schedule 17 in respect of that information, duly signed by 2 directors of the GDB.

 Where a GDB is required to publicly disclose any information under clause 2.4.1, the GDB must at that time publicly disclose a certificate in the form set out in Schedule 18 in respect of that information, duly signed by 2 directors of the GDB.

-Subject to clause 2.13.4, where a GDB is required to publicly disclose, or disclose to the Commission, any information under any of clause 2.3.1, 2.3.2, 2.4.21, 2.4.22, 2.5.1, 2.5.2 and 2.7.1, the GDB must at that time publicly disclose a certificate in the form set out in Schedule 19 in respect of that information, duly signed by 2 directors of the GDB.
+Where a GDB is required to publicly disclose, or disclose to the Commission, any information under any of clause 2.3.1, 2.3.2, 2.4.21, 2.4.22, 2.5.1, 2.5.2 and 2.7.1, the GDB must at that time publicly disclose a certificate in the form set out in Schedule 19 in respect of that information, duly signed by 2 directors of the GDB.

 Subject to clause 2.9.5, where a GDB publicly discloses information under clause 2.12.1 or 2.12.2, the GDB must publicly disclose a certificate under clause 2.12.1 or 2.12.2 to the standard of the certificate disclosed with the original disclosure.